 foreigners who wear USA shirts when in the US, I did the

 opposite, ensuring everyone knew where I came from.
 I

-also found that when speaking to Americans that I would
+also found that when I spoke to Americans I would

 emphasise my accent.

-What caused us the most grief in our trip is that the Aussie dollar was like 50 cents to the US one so everything cost us twice as much which was a pain.
-In fact one of our guys brought a credit card with him which went over the limit before he'd even used it as the AU dollar dropped whilst we were in the US thus putting him over his allotted threshold!
-This also meant we didn't tip anyone which didn't make us very popular either.
+What caused us the most grief in our trip is the Aussie dollar was like 50 cents to the US one so everything cost us twice as much which was a pain, for this reason we didn't tip very often which didn't make us very popular.
+To highlight this problem further, one of our guys brought a credit card with him and with the AU dollar dropping while we were in the US it actually went over its allotted limit before he'd even used it!

 Dag House ... well flat really, in 1991.
 This is when I